bhisaac/5eFP/5eFP-SRD.md

 >> You can stay in a wild shape form for a number of hours equal to half your level.
 You then revert to your normal form unless you expend another use of this feature.
 You can revert to your normal form earlier by using a bonus action on your turn.
 You automatically revert if you fall unconscious, gain MAX wounds, or die.
 >>
 >> While you are transformed, the following rules apply:
 >> - Your game statistics are replaced by the statistics of the wild shape form, but you retain your alignment, personality, and INT, WIS, and CHA.
-You also retain all of your skill and saving throw proficiencies, in addition to gaining those of the creature.
+You also retain all of your proficiencies, in addition to gaining those of the creature.
 If the creature has the same proficiency as you and the bonus in its stat block is higher than yours, use the creature’s bonus instead of yours.
 If the creature has any legendary or lair actions, you can’t use them.
 >> - When you transform, you assume the wild shape form's MAX wounds.
 When you revert to your normal form, you return all wound cards you set aside before you transformed.
 However, if you revert because your wild shape form gained maximum wounds, any excess wounds carry over to your normal form.
 For example, if you take 2 damage in a wild shape form and have room for only 1 wound, you revert and take 1 damage.
 As long as the excess damage doesn’t cause you to reach your maximum wounds, you aren’t knocked unconscious.
 >> - You can’t cast spells, and your ability to speak or take any action that requires hands is limited to the capabilities of your wild shape form.
 Transforming doesn’t break your concentration on a spell you’ve already cast, however, or prevent you from taking actions that are part of a spell, such as call lightning, that you’ve already cast.
 You may cast spells, speak, and take normal actions while in astral form.
 >> - You retain the benefit of any features from your class, race, or other source and can use them if the new form is physically capable of doing so.
 However, you can’t use any of your special senses, such as darkvision, unless your new form also has that sense.